 St Helena Island, South Atlantic Ocean, STHL 1ZZ.

 Please note: Operations to Ascension Island are subject to strict Prior Permission Only in addition to the normal requirements of Article 135.
-In the circumstances, operators should contact the Administrator well in advance of the proposed flights to find out whether permission is likely to be granted.
-(The Administrator Ascension Island: Telephone: + 247 7000 Fax: + 247 6152 Email: firstname.lastname@example.org.)
+Non-military use of the aerodrome is restricted to scheduled charter flights to and from St Helena and emergency medical evacuations.
+In the circumstances, operators should contact the Administrator well in advance of any proposed flight to find out whether permission is likely to be granted.
+(The Administrator Ascension Island Government: Telephone: + 247 67000 Email: firstname.lastname@example.org)